msillano/tuyaDEAMON-applications/daemon.energy/README.md

 This home automation application offers a seamless and intuitive user experience, empowering you to take control of your home's energy management, photovoltaic system.
-Explore the possibilities and make your home smarter and more efficient with a HTML front-end to TuyaDEAMON.
+Explore the possibilities and make your home smarter and more efficient with an HTML front-end to TuyaDEAMON.

 ![](https://github.com/msillano/tuyaDEAMON-applications/blob/main/pics/app003.png?raw=true)